-to be played at that point) Some toy piano gestures include: downward glissando short single strikes 1 high, 1 low (a metal rode from a triangle is used) When you see 2 curved lines that means roughly 2-3 electronics sounds.
+to be played at that point) Some toy piano gestures include: downward glissando short single strikes 1 high, 1 low (a metal rode from a triangle is used) roughly 6-7 electronic sounds on that page.
+2 curved lines means roughly 2-3 electronics sounds.
 Dynamics are created using the density of sounds.
 As sounds layer on top of each other they get louder and create a distorted quality.
 So pressing the keys quickly will achieve this effect.

-3 lines means flutter and/or gutteral playing

-Red and blue is the same
+3 lines means flutter and/or gutteral playing Red and blue is the same decrescendo